ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 Let's "push" to your account on the Docker Hub the image that you configured to output your chosen message, in the previous section.

-Note that so far, the image name "my-container" was used locally to your computer.
+Note that so far, the image name `my-container` was used locally to your computer.
 On the Docker Hub, the name if your container must be prefixed by your user name (otherwise there would be many clashes when different users try to share images with the same name!).

 You will need to run two commands that are similar to the ones included below, **except** that you need to replace the instance of "dme26" on each line with your Docker Hub username (dme26 is my Docker Hub username!).
 A potential source of confusion is that you typically use your email address and not your login name to access the Docker Hub, however once authenticated your user ID is shown on the Docker Hub web pages.
 ~~~